pve/foobotapi/txt/tooling.md

 ## Software repository
 Git is the number one tool here.
 For reasons explained elsewhere (integration with Google, and publishing),
-I am using both github, as well as the Google Cloud Source Repository.
+I am using both GitHub, as well as the Google Cloud Source Repository.

 Through Git's [multiple remote features](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes), this is manageable.
 For example, this command shows all my 'remote' repositories.
 ```